nerdynz/buefy-next-bulma-v1-scss/README.md

 ## Notes
-__ Dont use the scss file instead build and import the resulting css file__
+**Dont use the scss file instead build and import the resulting css fil**

 ## DEV Notes